Gaurav-dev74/Databricks-project/README.md

 ### 1. Superstore Analysis

+* Loaded dataset from local CSV file into Databricks
-* Performed data cleaning and transformation on retail dataset
+* Performed data cleaning and transformations using PySpark
-* Built ETL pipeline using PySpark
-* Generated insights like sales, profit, and trends
+* Used SQL queries for analysis
+* Created dashboard for sales and profit insights

+---

 ### 2. Adidas Sales Analysis

-* Processed sales data from CSV files
+* Processed Adidas sales dataset using PySpark
-* Applied transformations using Spark
+* Performed data transformations and aggregations
+* Used SQL for analytical queries
-* Prepared dataset for dashboard/reporting
+* Built dashboard for sales performance visualization

 ---

-## 🔄 ETL Workflow

-1. Data Ingestion (CSV files)
-2. Data Cleaning & Transformation
-3. Aggregations using PySpark
-4. Output for analytics/dashboard
+## 📊 Key Features

+* Data processing using **PySpark DataFrames**
+* Querying using **Spark SQL**
+* Dashboard creation for business insights
+* Hands-on experience with **Databricks notebooks**

 ---

 ## 📁 Repository Structure

 Databricks-project/
+├── Superstore_project.ipynb
-├── Superstore/
+├── superstore.csv
-├── Adidas_sales/
+├── Adidas sales project.ipynb
+├── Adidas US Sales Datasets.csv
 ├── README.md

 ---

-## 🚀 Key Highlights

-* Hands-on experience with **Spark transformations**
-* Built real-world **ETL pipelines**
-* Worked with structured datasets
+## ⚠️ Notes

-* Optimized queries using PySpark
+* Projects were developed using **Databricks Community Edition**
+* Data was uploaded from local machine (CSV files)
+* No use of Delta Lake in current implementation

 ---

 ## 👨‍💻 Author

 **Gaurav Vashishth**

----

-## ⭐ Future Improvements

-* Add Delta Lake integration
-* Automate pipelines
-* Connect with BI tools (Power BI/Tableau)